Superradiant scattering of electromagnetic fields from ringing black holes: Introduction

 The rest of the paper is organized in the following manner.
-First, we briefly describe the ringing black hole space time (details can be found in \cite{Karmakar:2021ssg, Zerilli:1971wd}).
-Then we derive the governing equation to study the dynamics of the EM field in this background.
-We build up the framework to calculate the absorption cross-section fixing boundary conditions of the EM field accordingly.
-We then define the absorption cross section with approximate normalization suitable for the oscillating BH.
-Finally, we present our numerical results with subsequent discussion on the possible observational scenarios and conclusion.
+First, we briefly describe the ringing BH spacetime in Sec.\ref{ringing_spacetime} (details can be found in \cite{Karmakar:2021ssg, Zerilli:1971wd}).
+In Sec.\ref{eom_gauge}, we derive the governing equation to study the dynamics of the EM field in this background and subsequently present how the gravitational quasinormal mode frequencies manifest in the dynamical equations of the gauge field in Sec.\ref{Coupling_frequency}.
+In Sec.\ref{bc} we establish the framework to calculate the absorption cross section by introducing a hypothetical interaction surface.
+This surface represents the position where incoming radiation interacts with the oscillating gravitational wave background.
+By fixing suitable boundary conditions of the EM field, we then discuss, in Sec.\ref{def.ACS}, the procedure to evaluate the absorption cross section with approximate normalization suitable for the oscillating BH.
+Next, in Sec.\ref{num.results}, numerical results of the absorption cross section have been presented for individual interaction surfaces.
+In Sec.\ref{meanACS}, we have defined the mean absorption cross section by averaging over the position of the interaction surface and argued how the energy extraction takes place.
+Finally, we discuss the possible observational scenarios and conclude with future directions.

 We will use the metric signature as $(-,+,+,+)$ and follow the natural units, $\hbar=c=G=1$, throughout the discussion.